 Regardless of the scale of your event, planning a safe event needs to be your priority.
-We take a look at how you can do that, with:
+In this blog post, you’ll find the following information:

 Let’s start at the beginning and take a look at some standard considerations for safety and security for event organizers.

 - Hazard identification: Recognize any hazards associated with your event.
-To identify those risks, consider the different people involved and their roles in the setup, running and participating in the event.
-As well as human-related hazards, you should also recognize technological, natural and environmental hazards.
+To identify those risks, consider the different people involved and their roles in the setup.
+Aside from human-related hazards, you should also recognize technological, natural, contractual, and environmental hazards.

-- Risk control: With the help of the event team, develop reasonable solutions, starting with the high-level risks.
-Those may include the elimination of hazard, substitution, engineering, administrative and use of appropriate safety gear.
+- Risk control: With the help of the event team, develop reasonable solutions, starting with high-level risks.
+Those may include the elimination of hazards, substitution, engineering, administrative, and use of appropriate safety gear.
 Above all, you should look for solutions that are logical and practical.

-You should, of course, staff your event with security personnel, but it’s not as simple as that.
-Firstly, you need to make sure they are qualified and have experience providing security for events.
-If you host mega-events, please ensure the security company of your choice has proven experience in handling events of that scale.
-They need to know the strategies, evacuation procedures and communication methods that come from overseeing such a large volume of people.
-If using security scanning devices at your event, then the staff operating them must be highly-trained.
-But, something event planners can overlook is that in addition to security team members having the right skills and knowledge – they also need the right attitude.
+You should staff your event with security personnel that is qualified and has sufficient experience providing security for events.
+If you host mega-events, ensure the security company of your choice has proven experience in handling events of that scale.
+They need to know the strategies, evacuation procedures, and communication methods that come from overseeing such a large volume of people.
+But skill and experience are not enough; they also need the right attitude.

 Security should form a visible presence.
-This isn’t just to deter any unruly behavior around them, but also to provide reassurance to event goers doing the right thing.
-Not only will they feel safer, but attendees will turn to them with questions at an event – anything from asking for bathroom locations to following their directions in the case of a security breach or evacuation.
+This isn’t just to deter any unruly behavior around them, but also to reassure attendees that they are safe.
+Security can also help attendees answer questions about the event – anything from asking for bathroom locations to following their directions in the case of a security breach or evacuation.

 If you’re hosting a larger event, in addition to a security team, you will also need an emergency medical crew.
-They will be there for first response and for liaising with additional paramedics when they arrive on the scene, if needed.
+They will be there for the first response and for liaising with additional paramedics when they arrive on the scene if needed.

 Planning a safe event requires lighting that:

-- Provides proper visibility for set-up and dismantling of event equipment
+- provides proper visibility for the set-up and dismantling of event equipment.

 This is particularly true for outdoor events.
 High winds and lightning are two of the most common weather conditions to cause safety hazards at events.
-Temporary structures like outdoor stages as well as the necessary rigging for AV equipment, are usually in the firing line for extreme weather.
-If not adequately secured, their size and weight become a scary hazard for all in the area.
-When this goes wrong, the implications are huge – financially, but more importantly, with regards to the safety of event team, contractors and attendees.
+Temporary structures like outdoor stages as well as the necessary rigging for AV equipment are usually in the firing line for extreme weather.
+If not adequately secured, their size and weight become a scary hazard.
+The implications are huge – financially, but more importantly, with regards to the safety of the event team, contractors, and attendees.

-It’s vital you use the right vendors when planning a safe event so that you know the equipment, but also the setup is up to scratch.
+You must use the right vendors when planning a safe event so that you know the equipment, but also the setup is up to scratch.
 Excellent communication comes into play here too.
 Don’t leave anything to chance.
-Ask questions, check and check again.
 Decide who and how communication will take place if weather concerns do arise on the big day.

 The basics of planning a safe event are important.
 But there are many more steps you can take to ensure your safety and security measures are the best they can be.

 Secondly, consider hiring an event meteorologist to consult on your event.
-Playing “amateur meteorologist” might sound appealing to you, but it can be dangerous because the weather can be unpredictable and fast-moving.
-It’s critical to reach out to the experts to forecast what could potentially be coming for outdoor events, and help you navigate through it.
 Meteorologists have access to specialized software and precision instruments that allow them to provide timely information to you 24/7.
 Did you know that these experts will predict the weather not just for the city you’re in, but for the exact GPS location of your event?

-You may think you’ve been planning a safe event – but have you been thorough?
+When planning a safe event, it’s important to be as thorough as possible.
 Ask your vendors the hard questions and make sure their products and practices are safety-compliant too.
 Ensure you:

-- Use staging vendors who already have high-wind action plans, evacuation plans and fire safety plans.
-Or use those who are willing to a be part of plans you are putting in place.
+- use staging vendors who already have high-wind action plans, evacuation plans, and fire safety plans.

-- Hire vendors who ask lots of questions.
-This tip isn’t as strange as it first looks!
-When potential contractors ask well-considered questions about covering your event and then provide a pre-approved rigging plan to accomplish what you need, it helps to know you’re dealing with professionals.
+- hire vendors who ask lots of questions.
+When potential contractors ask well-considered questions about covering your event and then provide a pre-approved plan to accomplish what you need, it helps to know you’re dealing with professionals.

 If contractors aren’t willing to comply, consider it a red flag.
 Either keep asking to get what you need, or look for more professional vendors.